 John Shaeffer - President Stark County Bicycle Club

-to open the club ride schedule for group riding on June 1st.
+to open the club ride schedule for group riding.

 Below are the guidelines that must be followed if we are to maintain an active ride schedule.